michaeltoohig/bilolok/README.md

   - [ ] Must be able to listen to incoming messages in background while user has joined chat for the day or something like this?
 Or it becomes a always running chat app at the same time???
   - [ ] Current active users list on frontend? - may be best if implemented when new auth token is generated since if we have refresh tokens we can set the auth tokens to a short lifespan - or when if chat is an available feature then use the websocket to set a more precise value based on last message sent or other event
 - [x] Fix right side bars not collapsing on desktop
-- [ ] Cheif stored in DB
+- [ ] Chief stored in DB
-  - [ ] notification when cheif position is lost
+  - [ ] notification when chief position is lost
-  - [ ] user view can show number of cheif titles held by user
+  - [ ] user view can show number of chief titles held by user

 - [x] Fix arq to use async db session
 - [ ] Stop loading all nakamals each time map view is mounted